 A new play by Kenneth Jones.
 Four men.
 Two women.
 Two acts.
 Flexible, simple scenic world.
-Set in Montgomery, Alabama in 1959 and based on true events, Alabama Story mixes real and fictional people to tell a fact-inspired fable about tests of character in a time of social turbulence.
+Set in Montgomery, Alabama in 1959, Alabama Story mixes real and fictional people to tell a fact-inspired fable about tests of character in a time of social turbulence.
 Censorship, civil rights, children’s literature and the freedom to read are elements in this highly theatrical tale set in “the Deep South of the imagination.”
 A bullying but complex segregationist senator wants a controversial children’s book taken off the library shelves, but a fearless librarian — no less complicated — refuses, putting both of their worlds at risk.
-A 2014 Finalist in the National Playwrights Conference of the Eugene O’Neill Theater Center, it received its world premiere by Pioneer Theatre Company in Salt Lake City in January 2015.
-It was later a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award.
-It enjoyed five regional productions in 2016, with at least three planned for 2017-18.
+A 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award and a 2014 Finalist in the National Playwrights Conference of the Eugene O’Neill Theater Center, it received its world premiere by Pioneer Theatre Company in Salt Lake City in January 2015.
+It was later It enjoyed five regional productions in 2016, with at least 11 more planned for the 2017-18 season.
 Script inquiries, reviews and more info here →.

 Fifteen years after the death of his partner from AIDS-related illness, fortysomething New Yorker Henry learns of the death of his would-be father-in-law and travels to Florida for the funeral, ambushing his partner’s mother and sister with well-meaning, if audacious, kindness in their time of grief.
 In the house that he was never welcomed to visit before, conversations bitter, tender and revealing transpire between a man who needs a mother, a mother who needs a son and a sister who seems to only need a drink.
 A humor-laced drama about familial silence, implacable grief, Midwestern temperaments and what we’re afraid to talk about.
 A glimpse at what happened between the dusk of the worst of the AIDS crisis and the dawn of marriage equality.
 Developed in Pioneer Theatre Company’s 2016 Play-By-Play Reading Series.
 A semi-finalist in the O’Neill National Playwrights Conference in 2015 and 2016.
 Private in-house readings in 2016: TACT/The Actors Company Theatre and Florida Studio Theatre.
 Cast: 2 Women (daughter age 50 and mother in late 70s) and 1 Man (late 40s).